 If you’ve reached this point it is hard to deny the fact that you’re serious about beating your addiction, and that is something to have pride in.
 Your life matters and there is no reason why you should allow a drug to dictate the rest of your life when help is available.

-Remember, choosing to go into a rehab treatment center for drug abuse will help you rid yourself of the horrible side effects you’ve had to endure, extend your life span, and most importantly place you on track towards regaining you own life.
+Remember, choosing to go into a rehab treatment center for drug abuse will help you rid yourself of the horrible side effects you’ve had to endure, extend your life span, and most importantly place you on track towards regaining your own life.
 So don’t fight addiction alone.
-Instead allow us to help you live the life you deserve to have.
+Instead, allow us to help you live the life you deserve to have.

 While addictions to hallucinogens are common—and dangerous—they can be treated.
 Treatment can take the form of clinic programs, individual and group therapies, and outpatient and inpatient rehab.